Stone & coal interests

 The andesite stone and coal mining concessions are held by Indonesian companies, which are currently wholly owned by the group’s local partners.
 Stone quarrying is classified as a mining activity for Indonesian licensing purposes and is subject to the same regulatory regime as coal mining.

 The stone interests are of more significance than coal and are complementary to the group’s plantation interests.
-The group’s agricultural operations can utilise significant quantities of crushed stone for building and infrastructure programmes.
-In addition, stone offtake arrangements have been negotiated with a neighbouring company for its road building project.
+The group’s agricultural operations can utilise significant quantities of crushed stone for building and infrastructure construction programmes.
+In addition, stone offtake arrangements have been agreed with a neighbouring coal company to build a hauling road through the group’s estates.
 Looking further ahead, local civil works for government projects in East Kalimantan are likely to require large quantities of crushed stone.